n1207n/ios-project-setup/README.md

 Fourth, replace iosSwiftProjectTemplate (and COMPANY_NAME) in the followings:
 - Organization name in project target
 - Launch screen storyboard
-- Build schemes
 - bin/test script
-- R.swift build phase path and .swiftlint file

-Run build and now your Xcode project is now ready to be developed!

-## Xcconfig file ##
+- AppDelegate.swift
+- BaseViewController.swift
+- Environment.swift

-This project is already configured to use inherited xcconfigs from this project configuration Pods.
-Simply, add the followings to `Configs` in your project folder:
+Fifth, add the followings to `Configs` in your project folder based on `.xcconfig_example`:
 - Development.xcconfig
 - Staging.xcconfig
 - QA.xcconfig
 - Production.xcconfig
+- Change .xcconfig_example to replace iosSwiftProjectTemplate

+As a last sweep, search any `iosSwiftProjectTemplate` or `COMPANY_NAME` string in the project and replace them properly.

+Now, run build and now your Xcode project is now ready to be developed!

+## Xcconfig file ##
+This project is already configured to use inherited xcconfigs from this project configuration Pods.

 There is a sample xcconfig file inside `Configs` folder.